 Rigid body animation is perhaps the simplest of methods for moving any thing around your stage, including 3d sketches, Shapes, Props, Vehicles and Characters.

-The motion path created can be interacted with as a 3d timeline - a visual timeline of particles follows the centre of the thing in motion.
+The Motion Path created can be interacted with as a 3d timeline - a visual timeline of particles follows the centre of the thing in motion.
 Whilst using the Grabber:

 Tip - Build up your movement in stages.

 e.g. Place a car, then move time and place the car a second time to create a straight motion path between those two points.
 Then scrub the motion path to points where the car is not moving naturally, and re-orientate the car to create new keyframes in between.
 Alternatively, the same technique can be applied by scrubbing on the timeline.